R-14 Chusovaya: Overview

 In May 1960, development of the R-14U (universal) version, which could be launched from both surface pads or 'Chusovaya' complex missile silos, was authorized and test launches began in January 1962.
 In the silo-launched version, each regiment consisted of two divisions, each division being a single emplacement with a hardened command and control technical point and three silos.
 The silos were placed at least 100 m from the other about the technical point.
 Each silo was 30 m deep and hardened to withstand overpressures of 2 kg/cm2.
 The silo design was accepted for service in June 1963, and the first R-14U silo division became operational at Priekule, Latvia in 1964.
-Complexes were also built in the Russian Far East, Kazakhstan, Ukraine, and Lithuania.
+Complexes were also built in the Russian Far East, Kazakhstan, Ukraine.

 Deployment of the R-14 and R-14U reached its peak from 1964-1969 with 97 launchers.
 Reaction time in the normal readiness condition is 1-3 hours for soft sites and 5-15 minutes for hard sites.
 Readiness states for reaction times of 3-5 minutes could be held for several hours at soft sites and several days at hard sites.
 Phasing out of hard sites began in 1971 and R-14Us (in mixed deployment with mobile launchers) was retired in the late 1970s.
 Some soft site phase-outs began in 1969, and the missile was gradually replaced by the RSD-10 Pioneer between 1978 and 1983, being completely withdrawn from service in 1984.
 Following the signing of the Intermediate-Range Nuclear Forces Treaty, the remaining six R-14 missiles in storage were scrapped on 9 August 1989.

 Derivatives

 The missile was the basis of the Kosmos-3 launch vehicle family.
-In 1964, the R-14 was equipped with a smaller second stage to create the 65S3 booster and eight were flown over the next year from LC-41 at Baikonur.
-By 1966, the fully operational 11K65 booster was in use, but it was flown only four times before being succeeded by the definitive 11K65M launcher, used for assorted light civilian and military satellites, most being launched from Plesetsk (only some of them were flown from Kapustin Yar).
-This launch vehicle was retired from service in 2010.
+In 1964, the R-14 was equipped with a smaller second stage to create the Kosmos-1 (65S3) booster and eight were flown over the next year from LC-41 at Baikonur.
+By 1966, the fully operational Kosmos-3 (11K65) booster was in use, but it was flown only four times before being succeeded by the definitive Kosmos-3M (11K65M) launcher, used for assorted light civilian and military satellites, most being launched from Plesetsk Cosmodrome (only some of them were flown from Kapustin Yar).
+This launch vehicle was used for over 420 successful launches until retired from service in 2010.